lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > Ha ha, Mora!

+_Seth slams down the drink on the counter._

 **Finna Steel Christmas** _(02-Jul-18 05:04 PM)_

 _Steely hears a woman's voice coming from the ship and runs to investigate._